woobe/wc2014/README.md

 ### Methods

 - The predictors include various information from Bloomberg and FiveThirtyEight such as team performance indicators, probability of Win/Draw/Lose, world ranking as well as latest odds from betfair.com.
 An Excel spreadsheet in the **data** folder is used for storing the data.
 - The predicted results are median values from multiple model predictions.
-Each model consists of four common regression mini models (Random Forest, SVMs, Cubist and KNN) which are trained with boostrapped data and blended for better genearlisation.
+Each model consists of four common regression mini models (Random Forest, SVMs, Cubist and KNN) which are trained with bootstrapped samples and blended for better genearlisation.
 - Early on in the tourament, the future match results predicted by Bloomberg had been used as training data as there were not enough actual results.